Bob Lutz (businessman): Personal life

 Lutz is known as a collector of classic automobiles and military jets.
-Among other aircraft, he owns and pilots an Aero L-39 Albatros (an advanced Czechoslovakian jet fighter trainer) and an MD-500 helicopter.
-Further, he maintains a collection of motorcycles that include a Suzuki Hayabusa, a BMW K1200RS, a BMW K1200S, a BMW R1100S, a BMW K-1 and a BMW HP2 Sport.
+Among other aircraft, he owned and piloted an Aero L-39 Albatros (an advanced Czechoslovakian jet fighter trainer) and an MD-500 helicopter.
+Further, he maintained a collection of motorcycles that included a Suzuki Hayabusa, a BMW K1200RS, a BMW K1200S, a BMW R1100S, a BMW K-1 and a BMW HP2 Sport.

+Bob Lutz is married to Terri (Smith) Lutz and both reside at their home in Ann Arbor, MI; along with their adoptive four-legged family; which includes, two pigs, one dog and three cats (inside); along with Rowan (horse) and Cassie (rescue donkey) outside.

+Children: (first marriage) four daughters: Jacqueline Lutz-Geiger {Greg Geiger}, Caroline Lutz-Mannelli, Catherine Lutz-Houlden {Tom Houlden}, Alexandra (Lutz) Bernardi {Andrew Bernardi}.

 His younger brother Mark A. Lutz is a retired economics professor.

 Lutz was featured in the 2007 coffee table book published by Motorbooks International [(The Quarto Group]), "Motor City Dream Garages."
 Chapter 2, "Maximum Bob's Car Park," features Lutz's car collection near Ann Arbor, Michigan.
 Rex Roy, of Detroit, is the book's author.

 Lutz was interviewed in the 2011 documentary, Revenge of the Electric Car.

-In 2012, Lutz reconfirmed his denial of the scientific consensus on climate change during an interview by Bill Maher.
+In 2012, Lutz reconfirmed his skepticism of the scientific consensus on climate change during an interview by Bill Maher.
+Lutz is an advocate for electric cars and higher petroleum taxes, despite this.